 The next rule is to stop buying plastic whenever possible.
 But be realistic about your goal.
-You probably won’t be attain 100 percent plastic-free status unless you devote every waking hour to the cause, so I find that aiming for 80 percent plastic-free is a good goal.
-The benefit is that stopping (or at least drastically reducing) the flow of plastic into your home means you will have far less to figure out how to reuse, recycle, or throw out.
+It’s unlikely that you can attain 100% plastic-free status unless you devote every waking hour to the cause.
+I find that aiming for 80% plastic-free is a good goal.
+The benefit is that stopping (or at least drastically reducing) the flow of plastic into your home means you will have far less to figure out how to reuse, recycle, or dispose of responsibly.
 And that’s good for everyone involved.

-So, without further ado, here are five easy tips you can follow to start stemming the plastic tide.
+So, without further ado, here are five easy tips to help you start stemming the plastic tide.

 This article contains affiliate links that help fund our Recycling Directory, the most comprehensive in North America.